esquan/cse15l-lab-reports/lab5.md

 The failure-inducing input is trying to run the bash command `cat ./*sh` through compiling our Java file (`javac Check.java`) which creates a process where an array of strings representing the bash command is ran and its standard output and/or standard error found from reading the input stream is returned as a string.

-This is all done with our helper methods streamToString and exec, and then we try to run the class CheckExamples (`java CheckExamples`) to specifically run our example of the `cat ./*sh` command.
+This is all done with our helper methods `streamToString` and `exec`, and then we try to run the class CheckExamples (`java CheckExamples`) to specifically run our example of the `cat ./*sh` command.
 There were no command-line arguments given besides the command to run CheckExamples.

-My working directory is 'lab-report-5-example/lab-report-5-example'.
+My working directory is '~/Downloads/lab-report-5-example/lab-report-5-example'.
 The last few commands I ran consisted of only the ones mentioned above.

 <br/>

 ### TA Response

 Hi, good question!

 Here, the output is telling us that 'No such file or directory' exists for the path './\*.sh'.
 Think about what it could mean if the program could not find our bash scripts and that './\*.sh' is not recognizable as a path that leads to a valid .sh file.

 You may want to check your current directory again.
-Are we already within the scripts folder, and can the bash scripts be accessed at our current level?
+Here are some things to consider: Are we already within the scripts folder, and can the bash scripts be accessed at our current directory level?
 How many levels deep into the Lab-Report-5-Example folder do we need to go in order to access the scripts, and is this reflected in the path written for the bash command?

 Try reconsidering how we might write the path towards the scripts with this in mind.

 <br/>